joelpittet/d7-commerce-ubc-cbm/README.md

 1. Enabled module but payment option not shown as option in configuration for Payment methods.
    Try clearing cache, manually running cron and try again.

-2. ePayment Servcer refusing transaction with error that GL_ACCT_CD is missing or invalid
+2. ePayment Server refusing transaction with error that GL_ACCT_CD is missing or invalid

   * For store where all sales to go to one UBC Financial Account:
     - go to configuration page (admin/commerce/config/payment-methods) ensure you have provided FMS and it is in the correct format.
 See section "Configuration" 5.d above.